- Wind – direction, speed and effects

 There are a number of places where you can leave a review:

 News, Special offers & discounts

-Check out the equipment package deals on our online shop, on your hand out leaflet and below are some of the further reduced prices for you as one of our students.
+Check out the equipment package deals on our online shop, on your hand out leaflet and on the below pdf are some of these options with the discounted prices for you as one of our students.
 These are package ideas, everything can be mixed and matched if you fancy a different set up.